UNM-CARC/QuickBytes/linux_intro.md

 2. Note that when you login to a Unix machine, there is always a prompt.
 The default prompt is %, but sometimes it will appear as the machine name, followed by a number which tells you how many commands you have entered up to that point in the session, e.g. nano-3, neptune-16>, or vega-3.
 All commands in Unix are issued sequentially, each at a new prompt (there are ways to combine commands, but we won’t worry about this for now).

 3. If your password is new, you should change it immediately to one that is known only to you.
-If you have not done so already, type yppasswd at the Unix prompt, and follow the instructions.
+If you have not done so already, type `passwd` at the Unix prompt, and follow the instructions.
 You can change your password as often as you like in this fashion.

 4. Verify your username by typing whoami.
 This command is useful in computer labs if you come across an unoccupied terminal that appears to be in use, and would like to know who is logged in.
 Also, it gives you an idea of the current user load on the machine.